anurag629/CaptivateCartoon/README.md

 # Image Detail Extractor and Caption, Story Generator

-This is a simple web application that allows you to extract details from images using the DeepFace API and then pass that details with a prompt to get the caption and story based on the face image using ChatGPT API.
-The project is built using FastAPI as the backend framework and React as the frontend framework.
+This is a simple web application that allows you to upload an image and get details about the image, caption and story for the image.

 ## Requirements

 - Python 3.6 or higher
-- Node.js 14.x or higher
+- React 16.8 or higher
+- FastAPI
+- Tensorflow

 ## Installation